FourierFlows/FourierFlows.jl/README.md

 - ``/src/``
     - ``fourierflows.jl``
-        - Module ``FourierFlowTypes``: *defines supertyping AbstractTypes.*
+        - Defines supertyping AbstractParams, AbstractGrid, etc.
-        - Module ``TwoDGrid``: *defines a composite type for 2D physical and Fourier spectral grids.*
-        - Modules contained in ``timesteppers.jl`` via inclusion at the end of the file.
+        - Defines a ``Problem`` type to organize the grid, vars, params, equation, and timestepper into a single structure.
+        - Includes all sources files and physics files.
    - ``timesteppers.jl``: *defines modules and ``stepforward!`` routines for various time-steppers.
 Current implemented time-steppers are:*
         - Forward Euler
         - 3rd-order Adams-Bashforth (AB3)
         - 4th-order Runge-Kutta (RK4)
         - 4th-order Runge-Kutta Exponential Time Differencing (ETDRK4)
     - ``physics/``
-        - ``twodturb.jl`` *Defines a ``TwoDTurb`` module that provides a solver for the two-dimensional vorticity equation.*
+        - ``twodturb.jl``: *Defines a ``TwoDTurb`` module that provides a solver for the two-dimensional vorticity equation.*
-        - ``barotropicqg.jl`` *Defines a ``BarotropicQG`` module that provides several solvers for the barotropic QG model that permit beta, topography, beta + topography, and forcing.*
+        - ``barotropicqg.jl``: *Defines a ``BarotropicQG`` module that provides several solvers for the barotropic QG model that permit beta, topography, beta + topography, and forcing.*
+        - ``twomodeboussinesq.jl``: *Defines a ``TwoModeBoussinesq`` module
+                that provides solvers for a two-mode truncation of the rotating, stratified Boussinesq equation.
+        - ``niwqg.jl``: *Defines a ``NIWQG`` module that provides a solver for the vertical-plane-wave model for the interaction of a near-inertial wave field and quasi-geostrophic flow.
+        - ``traceradvdiff.jl``: *Defines a ``TracerAdvDiff`` module that provides a solver for a two-dimensional and periodic tracer field in a given 2D flow (u, w), which can be an arbitrary function of x, z, and t.

 ## Writing fast solvers

 The performance-intensive part of the code involves just two functions: the timestepping scheme ``stepforward!``, and the function ``calcNL!`` that calculates the nonlinear part of the given equation's right-hand side.
 Optimization of these two functions for a given problem will produce the fastest possible code.

 ## Future work